 If you were rich and money wasn’t a concern, you would probably call a plumber for every little problem that occurs in your home.
-Unfortunately, money is a big concern for most of us, so when something like a running toilet presents itself, we don’t know when it is time to call for professional help.
-Nobody wants to call a professional only to have to pay out the wazoo for an easy solution.
+Unfortunately, money is a big concern for most of us, so when something like a running toilet presents itself, it can be easy to put the problem on the back burner and plan to “get around to it” on some future Saturday afternoon.
+The problem is, a running toilet can be the symptom of a variety of plumbing problems, and it can be hard to discern whether those problems will require professional help.
+Nobody wants to call a professional only to have to pay service call fees for a problem that could have been easily addressed with a DIY solution.
 Most frugal people will attempt to fix a running toilet on their own, but knowing when the problem is beyond your own skills is difficult.

-If you’ve fiddled around with the inside of your toilet and can’t get it to work, you should promptly call a Littleton Roto-Rooter plumber to have a look at it.
+If you’ve fiddled around with the inside of your toilet and can’t get it to work, you should promptly call an expert Roto-Rooter plumber to have a look at it.
 Every second you leave a toilet running, your water bill is adding up.
-Trained professionals can diagnose and fix problems that you would miss on your own.
-Some plumbers, such as Roto-Rooter in Littleton will give you a free estimate or, if the issue is small enough, suggest you take care of the problem on your own.
-This is why choosing a person or company you trust is important.
+Roto-Rooter’s trained professionals can diagnose and fix problems that you might miss on your own.

 Remember, All plumbers are not equal.
 Roto-Rooter is North America’s #1 plumbing repair and drain service company.
 Homeowners everywhere have relied on Roto-Rooter since 1935 for honest, professional advice on all types of drain cleaning and plumbing services.
 Large jobs or small, we do it all.